fbpx

 Flute Jazz

 At each level, we will look at some of the joys and demands that Jazz Improvisation can bring to flute players, whether it’s fine points in technique, phrasing, articulation, groove, or in the content itself.
-We’ll draw upon content found in the other Tracks – Theory, Harmony, Rhythm, Repertoire, Piano/Keyboard skills, but try it all out on the flute!
+We’ll draw upon content found in the other areas – Theory, Harmony, Rhythm, Repertoire, Piano/Keyboard skills, but try it all out on the flute!
 For those who are woodwind doublers playing the flute, we’ll look at some of the special skills necessary to accomplish that!